 In 2012, Hosoya‘s participation in Rejet‘s Black Wolves Saga shone more than expected.
 When the character song was released, his fans were confronted with what was a match made in heaven for that duet.

 Hosoya and KISHOW were the ones in charge of singing “限りなく透明に近い黒“, the best song in the series.

-This time around the singers were evenly matched, both of them owners of powerful and highly controlled vocals, sharing almost the same vocal range and having the exact same vocal techniques in their arsenal.
+This time around the singers was evenly matched, both of them owners of powerful and highly controlled vocals, sharing almost the same vocal range and having the exact same vocal techniques in their arsenal.

-Hardly we find as song in which there’s as much vibrato together as this one (for a second we’ll pretend that we don’t know just how much Kenji Nojima and Toshiyuki Toyonaga usually use that technique as solo singers).
+Hardly we find a song in which there’s as much vibrato together as this one (for a second we’ll pretend that we don’t know just how much Kenji Nojima and Toshiyuki Toyonaga usually use that technique as solo singers).
 Adding to that vocal performance is the fact that both fit the rock genre exceptionally well.

 Still in 2012 fans were gifted with yet another great song.

 This time around to be featured in the PSP otome game “Custom Drive“.